-Point to the verb explain.
-This shows their purpose and form. (to explain, informative) Ask them to identify other words in the prompt that clarify the task.
-(Affected, causes, created)
+Then point to the verb explain.
+This shows their purpose and form.
+(To explain, informative) Ask them to identify other words in the prompt that clarify the task.
+(Reasons, why, how)

 Have students look at the Informative Presentation: Checklist handout.
 The first part of the checklist provides the prompt.
 This prompt is general.
 They have to focus or narrow it themselves.